spryker/spryker-docs/docs/acp/user/develop-an-app/develop-an-app.md

 {% info_block infoBox "Development guidelines" %}

-Development guidelines for ACP apps contains general rules how to design an app and write code for it.
+Development guidelines for ACP apps contain general rules on how to design an app and write code for it.
 ACP apps are based on the [mini-framework](https://github.com/spryker-projects/mini-framework), which is its turn is based on the Spryker Framework.
 Therefore, we recommend following the same rules that are applicable for the [Spryker project development](https://docs.spryker.com/docs/scos/dev/guidelines/project-development-guidelines.html#updating-spryker).

 {% endinfo_block %}